kymatio/kymatio/README.md

 You can find experiments from the paper in the following repository: https://github.com/edouardoyallon/scalingscattering/

+## Benchmarks
+We do some simple comparisons to the previous implementation of scattering (ScatnetLight).
+We benchmark the software using a 1080 GPU.
+Below we show input sizes (WxHx3xBatchSize) and speed:

+32 × 32 × 3 × 128 (J=2)- 0.03s (speed of 8x vs ScatNetLight)
+256 × 256 × 3 × 128 (J=2) - 0.71 s (speed up of 225x vs ScatNetLight)

 ## Installation

 The software was tested on Linux with anaconda Python 2.7 and